A Second Look at Coming Out Written by Sonic Casuist (SC) Moderator of EthioGLBT (North America Division)

 It wouldn't be a tall tale at all, if one evoke, homosexuality is becoming more common in our society than prior days, after observing recent developments.

+The other day while I was just browsing on Ethiopian GLBT related links, I have come across an interesting results I haven't seen before and thought, there could be others who have missed it like me, so why not put them all together here - both the known and unknowns.
 Apparently, in the forums, most discussions lack decency and civility especially due to ultra-conservatives' one-sided posture and hatred.
 But this is not the case on CyberEthiopia website in the Warka Forum section.
 Entitled 'Homosexuality...what lies underneath,' the forum mainly tries to examine the cause of homosexuality and hence, encompass studies that try to reason out.
 And remarkably enough, one of the forum members forwarded EthioGLBT group's promotion message.
 (Thanks to whoever who did that).
-Read More
+Read More [For people in Addis, if you encounter difficulty with the above link, check it through Secure Tunnel, HERE.]

 And we're all acquainted with this one and perhaps, have already had a say on it, as it might be the first to raise such issues on Ethiopian blog.
 Meskel Square's - Holding Hands article was one of the most popular, if not the leading, that grasped everybody's attention and made many to contribute their thoughts.
 Read More

-Here are other miscellaneous links worth read-through:
+ADVERTISEMENT Here are other miscellaneous links worth read-through:

-First appeared on The Daily which then shortly, the Ethiopian News Portal, Nazret.com post it in it's EthioBlog.
+Leoul Goshu on Nazret News Portal - The Young and the Homeless First appeared on The Daily which then shortly, the Ethiopian News Portal, Nazret.com post it in it's EthioBlog.
 The piece portrays the hardship, a young gay Ethiopian had gone through in US and how he managed to stand up for his rights.
 But, in a while, his story envisioned another issue among readers.
 Issue if I can put it like, 'Ethiopia & Homosexuality'.
 As many as our homophobic citizens, many of the comments offered are negative.
-Read More
+Read More For viewers in Addis, check it here

-On its third issue, the first glossy fashion magazine of the country dare to deal with minorities' way of life, no matter how the majority of the society try to overlook it.
+My Fashion's Gay Ethiopians Behind the Mask - Meskel Square Review On its third issue, the first glossy fashion magazine of the country dare to deal with minorities' way of life, no matter how the majority of the society try to overlook it.
 Here is Andrew Heavens, the man behind Meskel Square, analyzing My Fashion Magazine's article.
 Read More

 Leoul Goshu on Seattle Times

-Cara Solomon at the Seattle Times tells us how the National Silence Day had an impact to convey the message - tolerating the presence of GLBT youths in the society.
+- Students hope Day of Silence sends message loud and clear Cara Solomon at the Seattle Times tells us how the National Silence Day had an impact to convey the message - tolerating the presence of GLBT youths in the society.
 Along with Leoul Goshu's personal experience and others, the author had a wide look on the pressure GLBT youths are challenging in their social life.
 Read More

-RastafariSpeaks.com, a Pro-Rastafariansim website, extraordinarily raise an issue, whether the Emperor was against homosexuality or not during his rule.
+Haile Selassie's view towards Homosexuals RastafariSpeaks.com, a Pro-Rastafariansim website, extraordinarily raise an issue, whether the Emperor was against homosexuality or not during his rule.
 Look what it takes the enthusiastic members of the forum to come up with the conclusion.
 Read More

-Accurate information about Ethiopia's constitutional stance towards homosexuality.
+Wikipedia - Gay Rights in Ethiopia Accurate information about Ethiopia's constitutional stance towards homosexuality.
 You can also find other related figures regarding the country's deal with homosexual.
 Read More

+Homosexuality in Ethiopia The original story first appeared on Behind the Mask website.
+A three parts commentary by a gay Ethiopian living in South Africa.
+He tells of threatening conditions and persecution of LGBT people in his native country.
+Read More Ethiopian gays are organizing themselves in Washington D.C.
 Sebastople, one of those behind said that "we feel proud to announce that the gay Ethiopians in D.C are busy preparing for the annual Ethiopian Gay Summit Pride parade on June 11 2005 at Washington DC...They feel its time that they raise a flag of their country with the gay flag alongside..."
 Read More

-In the struggle for gay equality, it's important to at least get others to listen to what we have to say.
+We are Gay and Ethiopian In the struggle for gay equality, it's important to at least get others to listen to what we have to say.
 Not because we have to get a majority of people on our side: civil rights does not (or more accurately, isn't supposed to) depend on majority approval...
 Until we learn how to fight oppression systematically, all we can really do is...
 Read More

-Here is a post fom the EthioGLBT yahoo group; a stunning report on how SGL life is taking more public and private space.
+SGL Revolution in Addis Ababa Here is a post fom the EthioGLBT yahoo group; a stunning report on how SGL life is taking more public and private space.
 The site emerged from the successful gayethiopians yahoo group with about 300 members, mostly in the diaspora and moderated in the US.
 Read More

-Enjoy them all and prepare yourself to be the next headliner! :)
+Enjoy them all and prepare yourself to be the nextheadliner!:)